Mary Ann McCracken: Death and legacy

+Mary Ann McCracken was buried at Clifton Street Cemetery close to the Poor House.
+In 1909, when the St. George's parish graveyard on the High Street was cleared for redevelopment, Francis Joseph Bigger reinterred what he believed were remains of her executed brother alongside her (and his daughter Maria), and erected a tombstone on which she is described as the United Irishman's "beloved sister", and as having "wept by her brother's scaffold".

-The writer Alice Milligan (1866-1953) claimed as a profound influence upon her a family servant who had previously cared for Mary Ann McCracken (presumably in Maria's household).
+The writer Alice Milligan claimed as a profound influence upon her a family servant who had previously cared for Mary Ann McCracken (presumably in Maria's household).
 In Belfast, Milligan was to be a leading figure in organising the centenary commemoration of 1798, and in the pages of her monthly The Shan Van Vocht, and in her fiction, celebrated what she understood as the United Irishmen's appeal to nation above both creed and class.